Trudeau mulls invoking emergency powers to quell protests

 Ford said he would support Trudeau’s government if it proposed further measures to quell the protests.

-““We need law and order.
+“We need law and order.
 Our country is at risk now.
-It’s not just not happening here in Ottawa, but it’s happening in Alberta and British Columbia,” Ford said.
-“We won’t accept. it”
+It’s not just happening here in Ottawa, but it’s happening in Alberta and British Columbia,” Ford said.
+“We won’t accept it.”

 “It’s stressful.
 I feel angry at what’s happening.
 This isn’t Canada.
 This does not represent us,” Colleen Sinclair, a counter-protester who lives in Ottawa.